SciML/DiffEqGPU.jl/docs/src/tutorials/multigpu.md

 !!! note

-    This tutorial assumes one already has familarity with EnsembleGPUArray and EnsembleGPUKernel.
+    This tutorial assumes one already has familiarity with EnsembleGPUArray and EnsembleGPUKernel.
 Please see [the Lorenz equation tutorial](@ref lorenz) before reading this tutorial!

-In this tutorial we will show how to increase the number of trajectories that can be computed in parallel by setting up and using a multi-GPU solve.
-For this, we will setup one Julia process for each GPU and let the internal `pmap` system of `EnsembleGPUArray` parallelize the system across all of our GPUs.
+In this tutorial, we will show how to increase the number of trajectories that can be computed in parallel by setting up and using a multi-GPU solve.
+For this, we will set up one Julia process for each GPU and let the internal `pmap` system of `EnsembleGPUArray` parallelize the system across all of our GPUs.
 Let's dig in.

 ## Setting Up a Multi-GPU Julia Environment

-To setup a multi-GPU environment, first setup a processes such that every process has a different GPU.
+To set up a multi-GPU environment, first set up processes such that each process has a different GPU.
 For example:

 ```julia